jackmaden/philosophybreak/src/pages/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/index.md

 Well, Descartes was not merely conveying a platitude when he coined these famous words.

-For him, “I think, therefore I am” is a crucial example of a statement which, when expressed, _cannot be false_ — and thus a significant step in his search for certain, irrefutable knowledge.
+For him, “I am thinking, therefore I exist” is a crucial example of a statement which, when thought, _cannot be false_ — and thus a significant step in his search for certain, irrefutable knowledge.

 Indeed, the brilliance of _cogito ergo sum_ — and why it changed Western philosophy forever — really becomes clear once we consider its philosophical background, and Descartes’ motivations…